FAC-Sixteen/sparks-todo/README.md

 * skeleton folder from FAC
 * [Figma for design](https://www.figma.com/file/FnJKDAXS9XO8d3xh9VHR6gqs/To-do-App?node-id=0%3A1)

+## 🔬 Test Packages:
+- Tape
+- Tap-Spec
+- Nodemon
+- Istanbul (100% test coverage)

 ## 🌊 Our workflow:
 Step 1.
-First work on JavaScript and testing (programming together in a team of three) Step 2.
-Link the JavaScript functionality to the DOM interface Step 3.
+First work on JavaScript and testing (programming together in a team of three)
+Step 2.
+Link the JavaScript functionality to the DOM interface
+Step 3.
 Spruce up the user interface with CSS, web fonts and images

-## 🔬 Testing:

 ## 🖍 Design:
 - Two-tone colour palette